strazzere/android-unpacker/README.md

  - gdb-scripts/ - Bash script for unpacking bangcle/secshell; requires gdb/adb
  - native-unpacker/ - Unpacker for APKProtect/Bangcle/LIAPP/Qihoo Packer that runs natively, no dependency on gdb
  - hide-qemu/ - Small hacks for hiding the qemu/debuggers, specifically from APKProtect
+ - corellium-android-unpacking/ - A more realistic approach to unpacking things, dynamically and with automation around it

 Disclaimer
 ----------